-Jake and Wanda had not seated yet, and a myriad of excuses flooded his brain that he could’ve employed in context.
-He could’ve said that the staff of the restaurant appeared to be incompetent, since no one had been seated in the time they spent in line.
-‘And there are clearly three tables open right over there,’ he could’ve said after spotting them.
+The idea that all of them continued to stand in line began to bother Jake.
+He thought of complaints.
+He thought of jokes dressed up in the guise of a complaint to get the point across.
+He considered a joke that pointed to the utter incompetence of the staff.
+He thought of adding, ‘And there are clearly three tables open right over there.’
+He could’ve said after spotting those open tables.
 ‘Not to mention that one over there, or the one under that painting.
-Five open tables, with three, make that four couples waiting to be seated.
+Five open tables, with three, make that four couples waiting for a seat.
 They’re either incompetent or overwhelmed.’
-He could’ve said, ‘I’m not going to stand here, and …’ He couldn’t say any of that.
+He could’ve said, ‘I’m not going to stand here, and …’ He couldn’t say any of that he decided.
 It would’ve revealed all prior jealousies, and the angst he had boiling up inside him over the cruel coincidence of having to bear witness to the first date between Myrle and Rogene, in the same restaurant he and Wanda had chosen for their first dining experience.

 He greeted her with his own bright, shiny smile that Monday.
 He dropped that line he found.
 He made her giggle again, and again, until she said, “You’re funny!” on day ten.
 By day twelve, he had a presentation all worked out.
 He would ask her out in a way no man had ever asked another woman out.
 He worked on his lines, until he had a flowchart all worked out, based on her possible responses.

-Thus it was a cruel coincidence that Myrle happened to be at the front of the line, with Rogene Tvardik, on what appeared to be their first date.
+Thus, Jake happened to take his date to the location of the first date of Myrle and Rogene on what appeared to be their first date.

 The mere presence of Rogene Tvardik, with Myrle Gumear in tow, would’ve been enough to drop the smile off Jake’s face, but her bright, shiny smile now appeared to have an added element of excitement in it that he had never witnessed.
 Her wave to him, when she turned to see the man Myrle had greeted, was so energetic and enthusiastic that Jake couldn’t help but think that Myrle had been showing her one hell of a good time to this point.

-Jake had, of course, waved back, and he attempted to mirror her energy and enthusiasm, and he could’ve introduced them to Wanda Kennedy, his date for the night, but it was a time and place issue.
-He barely knew the Myrle and Rogene, so introducing Wanda would’ve been considered odd, and a revelation of his competitive nature, and his inability to compete with Myrle Gumear.
-Plus, they were third in line.
+Jake attempted to mirror her energy and enthusiasm, and he could’ve introduced them to Wanda Kennedy, his date for the night, but he forgot she was there.
+He barely knew Myrle and Rogene, so introducing Wanda would’ve felt odd, and a revelation of his competitive nature, and his inability to compete with Myrle Gumear.
+In addition, they were third in line.
 Jake would’ve had to brush the two old ladies aside and brought Wanda forth, and to be blunt, Wanda wasn’t one that a man made an effort to introduce.
 She was cute, and she had an alluring quality about her, but she wasn’t the type to trumpet.
 She was no Rogene Tvardik.

-The cruel coincidences would not end in the foyer of the diner, for when Jake and Wanda were finally seated, they were seated right next to Myrle and Rogene.
-Jake had purposely set out to avoid eavesdropping on Myrle and Rogene’s conversation, and he even managed to avoid watching them after a bit of time passed.
-He was so successful in his efforts that he agreed to the seat the hostess chose for them, a seat that happened to place him in a position to watch Myrle and Rogene’s first date transpire.
+The cruel coincidences would not end in the foyer of the diner, for when finally managed to Jake and Wanda, they placed them right next to Myrle and Rogene.
+Jake had purposely set out to avoid eavesdropping on Myrle and Rogene’s conversation, prior to the hostess leading them to a seat.
+He turned to Wanda Kennedy, while in line, and he placed his back to Myrle and Rogene.
+He was so successful in his effort that he failed to notice the hostess sat them right next to Myrle and Rogene until he sat in the booth.

-Jake would not watch them.
+Jake vowed that he would not watch them, even though he faced them.
 He swore he would not listen to a word they said.
 He would devote his full attention to Wanda Kennedy.

-Myrle Gumear made that effort difficult when he began searching for sugar soon after his tea arrived, and after their waitress had departed.
-His search became audible and distracting.
-He rifled through the condiments carousel at their table.
+Myrle Gumear made that effort difficult when he began searching for a sugar packet soon after the waitress delivered him his tea.
+His search became so distracting that Jake was not able to listen to Wanda with full attention.
+Myrle rifled through the condiments carousel at their table numerous times.
+He said they had alternatives, but he wanted sugar.
 He patted at his pockets to suggest he occasionally kept sugar packets in his pockets.
 He glanced around at surrounding tables.

 “Why is it they never have the one thing that you need?”
 Myrle smiled when he said this, but his polite smile progressed to frustration in his continued search.